Sharp Hypercontractivity for Global Functions: Old

 \subsubsection{An analogue of Roth's theorem for $S_n$}

-Keevash and Lifshitz \cite{keevash2023global} also considered the problem of determining the largest set $A\subseteq S_n$ that does not contain a solution to the equation $xz=y^2$ -- that is, the problem of finding the strongest possible analogue for $S_n$ of the classical theorem of Roth~\cite{Roth53} on arithmetic progressions.
-They used Theorem \ref{thm:level d on the symmetric group} to show that if $A\subseteq S_n$ does not contain a solution to the equation $xz = y^2,$ then $\mu(A)\le n^{-c\log n}$ for an absolute constant $c$.
+Keevash and Lifshitz \cite{keevash2023sharp} also considered the problem of determining the largest set $A\subseteq S_n$ that does not contain a solution to the equation $xz=y^2$ -- that is, the problem of finding the strongest possible analogue for $S_n$ of the classical theorem of Roth~\cite{Roth53} on arithmetic progressions.

-Extensions of Roth's theorem to nonabelian groups are well studied (see, e.g.,~\cite{BhangaleHR22},~\cite{peluse2018mixing}, and~\cite{tao2013mixing}).
-The more thoroughly studied extension of Roth's theorem concerns triples of the form $(x,xg,xg^2)$.
-In that setting, the extremal problem of how large can a family $A \subset S_n$ be, if it contains no nontrivial triple of the form $(x,xg,xg^2)$, is not that interesting, as this question can be reduced to the Abelian setting by inspecting left cosets of Abelian subgroups.

-The previous works got rid of these trivialities by studying instead the mixing variant, where one wants to show that the triple $(x,xg,xg^2)$ behaves in some senses like an independent triple.
-The authors of~\cite{keevash2023global} were interested in the extremal problem, and therefore, they considered families $A \subset S_n$ with no solutions of the equation $xz = y^2$, where the reduction to the Abelian setting no longer exists.
+For general groups, a qualitative analogue of Roth’s theorem (as well as a similar result for more general equations) was established by Kr\'{a}l', Serra and Vena~\cite{KralSV09}.
+Their ‘regularity type’ bounds for the maximum density were improved by Sanders~\cite{Sanders17} to doubly logarithmic bounds in the specific case of the equation $xz=y^2$.
+Keevash and Lifshitz used Theorem \ref{thm:level d on the symmetric group} to obtain an improvement of the density upper bound in $S_n$ from $(\log n)^{-c}$ to $n^{-c\log n}$. \begin{thm}[{\cite[Theorem~1.5]{keevash2023sharp}}] There is an absolute constant $c>0$ so that any $A \subset S_n$ with no solution for the equation $xz=y^2$, has $\mu(A) \leq n^{-c\log n}$. \end{thm}